-Effectively, my understanding, as a non-professional, albeit someone who has asked many of qualified professionals questions about this in the past, the intention of such massages is that if the muscles are stretched in the right way, there is a release and that should result in reduced tension pretty much immediately.
+Effectively, my understanding, as a non-professional, albeit someone who has asked many of qualified professionals questions about this in the past, the intention of such massages is that if the back muscles are stretched in the right way, there is a release and that should result in reduced tension pretty much immediately.

 It’s also worth noting that if the Chirp Wheel doesn’t work for you as you would hope, they offer a 60-day satisfaction guarantee so you can return it.

 How do you know what size Chirp Wheel is best for you?

-The 10-inch size can be used in the same way as the 12-inch model and is also a little easier to use if you’re using it against a wall, rather than on the floor.
+The 10 inch Firm Wheel can be used in the same way as the 12 inch Gentle Wheel and is also a little easier to use if you’re using it against a wall, rather than on the floor.

 Given that it is smaller it is going to give a more intense stretch, which may good for stubborn tight muscles, but also could be a bit too intense, especially if you’re new to stretching and massaging your back.

-Aside from the marketing descriptions of what each wheel is best suited for, it’s also worth considering whether you may find the 12-inch wheel, which is what is recommended for most people, tricky to balance on.
+Aside from the marketing descriptions of what each back roller wheel is best suited for, it’s also worth considering whether you may find the 12-inch back roller wheel, which is what is recommended for most people, tricky to balance on.

-It does help to place the wheel and your feet on a flat, non-slip surface, which would ideally be a gym or yoga mat, but also a thick rug or carpet would still be a lot better and more comfortable than a hard floor.
+It does help to place the back roller wheel and your feet on a flat, non-slip surface, which would ideally be a gym or yoga mat, but also a thick rug or carpet would still be a lot better and more comfortable than a hard floor.

 Using the Chirp Wheel to relieve my back pain

-This size gives the largest overall stretch, which is apparently best for overall pain in the upper and lower back and can also be used to stretch hips and open up your chest.
+This size gives the largest overall backstretch, which is apparently best for overall pain in the upper and lower back and can also be used to stretch hips and open up your chest.

 I find I get a better release of tension on the exhale, and it’s more relaxing, especially when I do this in conjunction with breathing and yoga exercises.

 If you have similar back tension to what both Helen and I experience, due to time spent sitting at a computer without always holding the best posture, then you should experience a release of back tension, accompanied with some satisfying ‘clicks’ in the back.

-Both of us use ours every day before bed, it’s wonderful after a long day, especially if there’s been a heavy day of work or a long intensive run during the day, and it’s nice to think about getting into bed having stretched and relaxed our backs ready for what will hopefully also be a good night’s sleep.
+Both of us use this back roller wheel every day before bed, it’s wonderful after a long day, especially if there’s been a heavy day of work or a long intensive run during the day, and it’s nice to think about getting into bed having stretched and relaxed our backs ready for what will hopefully also be a good night’s sleep.